angyuqian/coffee-code/hypothes.is/README.md

     - Private to [Coffee & Code](https://hypothes.is/groups/oBmJ6bz8/coffee-code) group
     - Private to you ('Only me')
 - Create a hypothes.is URL.
 From the [Hypothes.is](https://web.hypothes.is) home page, click on **Paste a Link**.
 - View your [Hypothes.is](https://web.hypothes.is) profile.
-What annotations appear on your user profile when you're logged in?
+What annotations appear when you're logged in?
 When you're logged out?

 ### Using Hypothes.is in the Classroom